kontena/docs/using-kontena/vault.md

 $ kontena vault write LE_PRIVATE_KEY "$(cat priv_key.pem)"
 ```

 The email is needed for Let's Encrypt to notify when certificates are about to expire.

-This registration is needed only once per Kontena Platform.
+**Note:** This registration is needed only once per Kontena Platform.

 #### Create domain authorization